wearewondrous/paragraphs_types/README.md

 # Paragraphs types collection

-To install this module 3 libraries are needed.
+To install this module 4 libraries are needed.
 - dropzone
 - imagesloaded
 - masonry
+- photoswipe

 Just add the following to your composer.json file: